brooksmtownsend/crit/docs/src/crit-guide/crit-up-worker-node.md

-Running `crit up` with a [worker configuration](bootstrapping-a-worker.md ) perfroms the following steps:
+Running `crit up` with a [worker configuration](bootstrapping-a-worker.md ) perfoms the following steps:

 | Step      | Description
 | ----------- | -----------